Skip to main content

 If your instance is older than 1.19.0 then you need to migrate or upgrade it to a newer version.

-You can enable the Generative Cohere module in your configuration file (e.g. docker-compose.yaml).
+You can enable the Generative Cohere module in your Docker Compose file (e.g. docker-compose.yml).
 Add the generative-cohere module (alongside any other module you may need) to the ENABLE_MODULES property, like this:

 ENABLE_MODULES: 'text2vec-cohere,generative-cohere'